Expense Tracker

 Build the month without starting from zero

-Create a new month or clone a recent one, then pull in the recurring structure you already saved.
+Create a new month or clone a recent one, then add the recurring items you already saved instead of rebuilding it from memory.

 04